GoMMC Guide

 others reserved

-(1) This is an experimental (and possibly unreliable) setting that reaches dizzying transfer speeds of roughly 150 KB/sec.
-It seems to work OK on ARM7TDMI coprocessors, and ReCo6502 second processors running at 14 MHz.
+(1) This is an experimental (and possibly unreliable) setting that reaches dizzying transfer speeds of well over 200 KB/sec.
+It seems to work OK on ARM7TDMI coprocessors, ReCo6502 second processors at 14 MHz, and all my 'soft' second processors at their highest clock speed.
 But do not trust this setting while working with valuable data.

 COPR